libmapper/libmapper/doc/tutorials/tutorial_cpp.md

 argument allows you to specify a time associated with the signal update.
-If your value update was generated locally, or if your program does not have access to upstream timing information (e.g., from a microcontroller sampling sensor values), you can omit the argument and libmapper will tag the update with the current time.
+If your value update was generated locally, or if your program does not have access to upstream timing information (e.g., from a microcontroller sampling sensor values), you can omit the argument and libmpr will tag the update with the current time.

 So in the "sensor 1" example, assuming in `do_stuff()` we have some code which